All posts by Glen Jackman

 In Reformed and Complementarian theology (the camp of MacArthur and Beeke), the view of men and women interacting outside of marriage is governed by two major principles: The Creation Order (ontology) and The Hedge of Protection (prudence).

-The overarching goal is to prevent the “blurring of lines” that could lead to either sexual sin or the undermining of male headship.
+The overarching goal is to prevent the “blurring of lines” that could lead to either sexual sin or the undermining of marriage.

 1. John MacArthur: The Principle of “Fleeing Youthful Lusts.”

 MacArthur’s view is highly protective and functional.
-He leans heavily on the idea that the “heart is deceitful” (Jeremiah\17:9) and that intimate friendship between a man and a woman is almost always a precursor to romance.
+He leans heavily on the idea that the “heart is deceitful” (Jeremiah 17:9) and that close friendship between a man and a woman is almost always a precursor to intimacy and romance.

-• The View on Friendship: MacArthur generally discourages “best friend” style intimacy between unrelated men and women.
+• The View on Friendship: MacArthur generally discourages “friend” style intimacy between unrelated men and women.
 The theological value here is the protection of the marriage bed (even for single people).
 He would argue that deep emotional intimacy is a “proprietary” component of marriage.

-• The View on Work: In the workplace, MacArthur advocates for “professional distance.”
-While women can work with men, he emphasizes that the woman’s primary calling is the home (Titus 2:5).
-If a workplace environment forces a woman into a position of subordinate “spiritual authority” under a man (excepting a husband), he views it as a violation of the created order.
+• The View on Work: In the workplace, MacArthur advocates for “professional distance” between men and women.
+While he realizes that women do work with men, he strongly emphasizes that the woman’s primary calling is the home (Titus 2:5).
+If a workplace environment forces a woman into a position of subordinate “spiritual authority” under a man (excepting a husband), he views it as a violation of the created order, and is complacent to intimacy.

 2. Joel Beeke: The “Sisterhood” Model